unreal4u/telegram-api/README.md

 I had heard of all these great tools previously but I didn't have a nice project to work on and learn properly.
 So this project was born.

+At the same time, I wanted an API that did respect Telegram's API model as much as possible, while being friendly to a developer as well.
+The result of that is this package, check the examples for usage.

 Extra requirements
 ----------